etjernst/etjernst.github.io/_resources/git-tutorial.md

         clean.do

 nothing added to commit but untracked files present</code></pre>
 <p>Your real output may carry a couple of extra lines; that is normal.
-"Untracked" means git can see the file but is not yet recording its history.
+"Untracked" means that git can see the file but is not yet recording its history.
 Saving a snapshot takes two steps, and this is the bit everyone trips on.
 You stage what you want with <code>git add</code>, then record it with <code>git commit</code>.
 Watch the file move from untracked to staged to committed:</p>
 <pre><code>git add clean.do
 git commit -m "Add initial cleaning script"</code></pre>
 <pre><code>[main (root-commit) a1b2c3d] Add initial cleaning script